Arizona Historical Society

 The Arizona Historical Society (AHS) is a non-profit organization whose mission is to connect people through the power of Arizona's history.
 It does this through four regional divisions.
 Each division has a representative museum.
-The statewide divisions are as follows: Southern Arizona Division in Tucson, the Central Arizona Division in Tempe, the Northern Arizona Division in Flagstaff, and the Rio Colorado Division in Yuma.
+The statewide divisions are as follows: Southern Arizona Division in Tucson, the Central Arizona Division in Tempe, and the Northern Arizona Division in Flagstaff.
 It was founded in 1884.